We are

 Edinburgh University Boat Club is one of just five university High Performance Programmes recognised by British Rowing and supported by the National Lottery, as well as receiving funding from Scottish Rowing.

-EUBC enables rowers of all abilities - from novice to Under 23 and beyond - to realise their potential on the national and international stage.
+EUBC enables rowers of all abilities - from beginner to Under 23 and beyond - to realise their potential on the national and international stage.
 Our squads currently include HRR & HWR winners, U23 World Champions, and a large contingent of this year's winning Scottish team at the Home International Regatta.

 On the first December weekend, EUBC headed down to Newcastle for the final race weekend of 2023.
 In cold December conditions, the club raced both Rutherford Head and participated in matched racing with Durham and Molesey the following day.
 EUBC sent 53 athletes down to race and came out of the weekend with some fantastic results.
 Edinburgh took the wins in the Op4- b1, W8+ b2, Op8+ b2, Op4- b2, Op4+ b2, with strong performances across all other races.
 On Sunday, Edinburgh participated in match racing against Durham and Molesey and saw a dominant win from our women’s first eight, an incredible step up from the previous day.
 Following these promising results, EUBC is excited to see what racing brings in 2024.